Filter By Category

 Macrosynthetic Fibers Save Owners Money Over Conventional Temperature-Shrinkage Steel Reinforcement

 When using conventional temperature-shrinkage steel reinforcement the Structural Engineer tends to use a one-size-fits-all approach on projects to offset the potential for the field crew to place the wrong reinforcement system in a cross-section.
 Too often the Structural Engineer determines what temperature-shrinkage reinforcement is needed for the most demanding concrete application and then specifies that […]

 July 20, 2014

-This specification is specific to the use of Macrosynthetic Fibers as secondary/temperature-shrinkage reinforcement and post-first crack reinforcement in concrete.
+This specification is specific to the use of Macrosynthetic-Fiber Reinforced Concrete as secondary/temperature-shrinkage reinforcement and post-first crack reinforcement.
 The purpose of this document is to assist design professionals in the preparation of project or office master specifications.
-It follows guidelines established by the Construction Specifications Institute and, therefore, may be used with minor editing […]
+It follows guidelines established by the Construction Specifications Institute and, therefore, may be used with minor editing in […]

 May 15, 2014